How To Stage Your Home To Sell (With Tips)

 Don’t stay home on inspection day

-Potential buyers may have a difficult time connecting with a space if the family is home.
+Having the family present during inspections can make it difficult for potential buyers to fully connect with the home.
 For this reason, make other accommodation arrangements or plan a day out when inspection day comes around.

 How much does it cost to stage a home